 Ski Tour Park powered by DYNAFIT

 Ski touring is no longer just a passing trend – ski touring is the future away from alpine skiing.
 Austria’s first and largest ski touring park is situated on THE HIGHEST OF TIROL.
 The Pitztal Glacier has embraced ski touring and now boasts a total of three routes with varying degrees of difficulty.
 What makes the powered by DYNAFIT ski touring park special is the ascent in the secured ski area.
 The ascent tracks are laid out in such a way that there are no contact points with the downhill skiers.
 Overview boards provide information about the course of the respective route.
 There are further signposts/markings directly at the start and set lines along the route guide the way to the summit destination.
 The ski touring season in the Pitztal runs from autumn to spring.
-Ski touring can no longer be considered just a trend, for is the ideal way to recharge your batteries in the heart of the Tyrolean mountains, especially at this time of year.
+Ski touring is the ideal way to recharge your batteries in the heart of the Tyrolean mountains, especially at this time of year.

 Useful information about the ski touring park

 - Ascent tracks in three levels of difficulty (blue, red, black)